flolu/flolu.de/posts/linux-password-manager-and-sync.md

 ## User interfaces

 Although accessing your passwords from the command line is not that slow, there is an even simpler way.
-That is by using the [dmenu](http://tools.suckless.org/dmenu), a small menu appearing on the top of your screen.
+That is by using the [rofi](https://github.com/davatorium/rofi).
 It can be installed like this:

-- Debian: `apt install suckless-tools`
+- Debian: `apt install rofi`
-- Fedora: `dnf install dmenu`
+- Fedora: `dnf install rofi`
-- Arch: `pacman -S dmenu`
+- Arch: `pacman -S rofi`

-Now we need to install a small script, `passmenu`, to access passwords through `dmenu`.
+Now we need to install a small script, `passmenu`, to access passwords through `rofi`.
 To do that, create a file called `/usr/bin/passmenu`, make it executable by running `sudo chmod +x /usr/bin/passmenu` and add the following content:

 ```bash
 #!/usr/bin/env bash